 Then, select the Perform section and move the pointer to the approximate location of the dorsolateral prefrontal cortex [1].
 Mark the electrode positions when the pointer aligns with the center of the green crosshair on the screen [2].

 SCREEN: Selection of Perform section and alignment of the pointer with the dorsolateral prefrontal cortex.

-SCREEN: Green crosshair aligning with the electrode position on the screen.
+Green crosshair aligning with the electrode position on the screen.

 Move the participant’s hair away from the corresponding scalp area and mark the electrode positions using a skin marker or pen [1-TXT].
 Apply a small amount of topical anesthetic cream to the marked electrode positions to reduce physical sensations during tDCS-fMRI (T-D-C-S-F-M-R-I) [2-TXT].